Note: Email and password are case sensitive.

 |Social Science elective||3|

 - Degree offered: B.S., B.A.
 Students seeking a B.A. degree must demonstrate third semester proficiency in a foreign language.

 - Students must complete a one year science sequence for the B.S. degree.
 You may choose from: BIOL 200 + 220 or CHEM 110 + 112.

 - The guide fulfills the Michigan Transfer agreement.
-Humanities and science electives must be selected from different disciplines.
+Humanities electives must be selected from different disciplines.
+Science electives must be selected from different disciplines.
 Social science elective must be a non-ANTH course.
 Check with you advisor at the community college for additional associate degree requirements.
 GVSU will still honor the MACRAO agreement.

 - It is strongly recommended that students transfer after one year of classes at Bay.

 - U.S. Diversity electives: ENGL 211, SOCY 207, SOCY 208

 Professional and career opportunities for students majoring in anthropology include jobs in international development/assistance (nonprofit and government), government, education, museums, international business, zoos, human services, and health care.